Finance

 Mobilizing finance for sustainable urban infrastructure requires innovation and cross-sector partnerships.
 Through the World Bank’s Public–Private Partnership (PPP) Working Group, the GPSC supports cities and development partners in developing financial frameworks that leverage private investment for sustainable projects.
 The initiative provides tools, case studies, and guidance to help governments and MDBs unlock capital for climate-resilient and inclusive growth.

-Visit GPSC’s PPP initiative page to explore this work further, and browse the GPSC Knowledge Products to access complementary resources, toolkits, and good practices on urban finance.
+Visit GPSC’s Municipal PPP initiative page to explore this work further, and browse the GPSC Knowledge Products to access complementary resources, toolkits, and good practices on urban finance.

 Upcoming Events